A New Pixar Short On Disney Plus Features A Nonverbal Teen Girl With Autism

 A new Pixar short on Disney Plus features a nonverbal teen girl with autism

 When Disney Plus premiered, everyone was excited to check out The Mandalorian and watch their favorite Disney films at the click of a button.
 But one bonus feature that you might not know about is that Disney Plus is full of fantastic Pixar shorts.
 Yes, we’ve all seen the “Forky Asks A Question” from Toy Story 4 short films, but there’s one five-minute short film in particular that needs to be seen.
 Pixar short “Loop” is the story of a 13-year-old nonverbal girl with autism who makes a new friend while canoeing.

-You can watch “Loop” on Disney Plus now — and if you don’t have an account yet, get in now while the deals are still hot (Verizon subscribers get a year of Disney Plus free) — but according to Pixar, “Loop” tells the story of Renee, “a non-verbal, autistic girl and a chatty boy [who] are partnered on a canoeing trip.
+According to Pixar, “Loop” tells the story of Renee, “a non-verbal, autistic girl and a chatty boy [who] are partnered on a canoeing trip.
 To complete their journey across an urban lake, they must both learn how the other experiences the world.”

 Renee doesn’t speak, so at first, the teen boy is exasperated and at a loss for how to communicate with Renee, but the short shows us that with empathy, quite literally anything is possible.
 The boy only had to re-frame what he considers “communication” to be able to connect with Renee.

 In a behind-the-scenes clip, the director said she was inspired to tell this story because she loves canoeing, but the story began to really take shape when she and the other filmmakers spoke to individuals from the Autistic Self Advocacy Network, who advised them on what Renee would be thinking and feeling.